gookie-dev/sejda-crack/README.md

 - Open a terminal.
 - Use the cd command to navigate to the directory containing the script.
 - Execute the script with the following command `sudo python3 sejda-crack.py`.

+## **Disclaimer:**
+> This code is provided solely for educational and research purposes as a proof of concept.
+It is intended to demonstrate technical concepts and should not be used to bypass, modify, or otherwise interfere with any software licensing mechanisms or other protective measures.
+>
+> The author does not condone or support any use of this code that violates applicable laws, terms of service, or the intellectual property rights of others.
+Users are responsible for ensuring compliance with all relevant laws and regulations in their jurisdiction.